Squeezed Attention: Accelerating Long Context Length LLM Inference: System Implementation

-\textbf{Generation Stage.} During generation, achieving parallelism is more challenging, as we cannot leverage parallelism across the dimension of the length of the query sequence.
+During prefill, where multiple query tokens are available, we split the workload along the query sequence length dimension as in FlashAttention-2 \cite{dao2023flashattention} to attain additional parallelism.
+During generation, achieving parallelism is more challenging, as we cannot leverage parallelism across the dimension of the length of the query sequence.
 This is particularly problematic when dealing with small batch sizes, as in that case the only parallelism we can leverage is across different heads.
-To accelerate centroid lookup during generation, we additionally compute and store $\exp{(q C_{i}^\top)}$ for each cluster during the first pass over the key centroids while we are computing the denominator $D = \sum_j N_j \cdot \exp{(q C_{j}^\top)}$.
-Then, in the second pass, we load the precomputed $\exp{(q C_{i}^\top)}$ values and compare them against $DT$ to determine the importance of each cluster, without the need to explicitly compute $S_i$.
-This second pass can be parallelized across the cluster dimension for fast comparison.
-As highlighted in Appendix \ref{appendix:kernel-ablation}, these optimizations are crucial for performing the centroid lookup during generation without substantial latency overhead.
+To address this, we develop an optimized implementation which parallelizes the second pass over the centroids across the cluster dimension.
+Appendix \ref{appendix:kernel-ablation} highlights how this optimized implementation is critical for performing the centroid lookup during generation without substantial latency overhead.
+Additional details of how the centroid lookup is applied during the prefill and generation stages (as well as for the kernel implementation for our hierarchical method) are provided in Appendix \ref{appendix:centroid-lookup}.